liulinwjzx/liuinwj-public-coding/coding/ISO_3166_1/readme.md

 ISO 3166-1：Codes for the representation of names of countries and their subdivisions -- Part 1: Country codes

-Chinse edition supplies name with chinese.
+Chinese edition supplies name with chinese.